guerrinoservices/influencer-opportunity-finder/PRIVACY_POLICY.md

 Performance Data: Script execution timing and success or failure indicators

-Any analytics or performance data collected is aggregated and anonymized and does not include page content, product details, Amazon account information, specific ASINs, or personally identifiable browsing data.
+Any analytics or performance data collected is aggregated and anonymized and does not include page content, product details, account information, specific product identifiers, or personally identifiable browsing data.

 2.3 Information We DO NOT Collect

 We explicitly do NOT collect:

-Passwords or login credentials for Amazon or any third-party platforms
+Passwords or login credentials for any third-party platforms

-Specific ASINs, product identifiers, or page content being analyzed
+Specific product identifiers or page content being analyzed

 Private messages, checkout data, or payment credentials

-Personal browsing history outside the Extension’s functionality
+Personal browsing history outside the Extension's functionality

 Sensitive personal data unrelated to subscription or support